nikic/scalar_objects/README.md

  * It is not possible to write `"str"->method()` or `[...]->method()` or `(...)->method()`.
 This is a restriction of the PHP parser that can not be changed through an extension.
- * Due to technical limitations, it is no longer possible to create *mutable* APIs for primitive types in PHP 5.6 or higher.
-Modifying `$this` within the methods is not possible (or rather, will have no effect, as you'd just be changing a copy).
+ * Due to technical limitations, it is not possible to create *mutable* APIs for primitive types.
+Modifying `$self` within the methods is not possible (or rather, will have no effect, as you'd just be changing a copy).
- * Some features can not be used within the methods of the handler, because they rely on `$this` being an object.
-Using these may result in a segmentation fault.
-The only such feature that is currently known are array-style callbacks (`[$class, $method]` and `[$obj, $method]`).
-   However closures are explicitly guaranteed to work.

   [windows_dlls]: http://windows.php.net/downloads/pecl/snaps/scalar_objects/20130301/